CS-433/ml-project-2-las_macinas/README.md

 1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files) and put them in the data file
 2. Just launch "run.py"

-To train and run the model:
+To train and run the model to have predictions:
 1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files) and put them in the data file
 2. Create a file named models and another submission
 3. In "constants.py", set the TRAINING_MODE to True and TESTING_MODE to True